automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Graciliraptor.md

 # Graciliraptor
-## Description: This tiny dino-bird was a close relative of Microraptor.
+## This tiny dino-bird was a close relative of Microraptor.